osk2/yamaha-soundbar/README.md

         media_content_type: url
 ```

-Play the first sound file located on the local storage directly attached to the device:
+Play the first sound file located on the local storage directly attached to the device (folder\files order seen by the chip seems to be alphabetic):
 ```yaml
     - service: media_player.play_media
       data: